BrettDrawsStuff/Nanoid2.0/README.md

 - **Sad Mode** — triggers after 10 minutes of inactivity
 - **Sleep Mode** — triggers after 30 minutes of inactivity, wakes on touch
 - **Glitch Effects** — occasional glitch animations for personality
-- **Web Dashboard** — shows current time, weather, and IP address on your local network
+- **Web Server** — references for current time, weather, and IP address on your local network
 - **Fully Customizable** — personality, user info, and memory all live on the SD card as plain text files

 ---